- morphine sulfate

 5 - 10 mg by subcutaneous or intramuscular routes only

-• Hypersensitivity to any of the products ingredients.
+• Hypersensitivity to the active substance or to any of the excipients listed in section 6.1

 • Acute respiratory depression

 • Acute alcoholism

-• Heart failure secondary to lung disease.
+• Heart failure secondary to lung disease

-• Monoamine oxidase inhibitors (including moclobemide), or within two weeks of their withdrawal.
+• Monoamine oxidase inhibitors (including moclobemide), or within two weeks of their withdrawal

-• Risk of paralytic ileus.
+• Risk of paralytic ileus

 Repeated use can cause tolerance and dependence.
 Caution in use should be excercised and a reduction in dose may be advisable in the elderly and in the following cases:

 • Hepatic or renal impairment.
 (Avoid or reduce dose).